codebymehran/my-dot-files/vim-reference.md

 ---

 ## ⚠️ Clipboard Gotchas
-> Standard Vim problem — but your setup already solves most of it
+> Standard Vim problem — your setup already solves most of it

 **The standard Vim trap:**
 ```